-Press release issued 7 July 2011
+Press release issued: 7 July 2011

-One of the largest online collections of historical photographs of China will be launched at the University of Bristol today.
+One of the largest online collections of historical photographs of China is launched at the University of Bristol today.
 The Visualising China project, a unique virtual archive of Chinese life, gives users the opportunity to explore and interact with more than 8,000 digitised photographs of China taken between 1850 and 1950.

 The archive includes rare photographs by the Chinese ambassador to the USSR during World War Two, Fu Bingchang, and rare shots of the nationalist leader of China Chiang Kai-Shek.

 Funded by JISC, the project is a collaboration between the Web Futures team at the University’s Institute for Learning and Research Technology (ILRT) and the Historical Photographs of China (HPC) team within the Department of Historical Studies.

 The site offers free open access to major online collections such as Historical Photographs of China (University of Bristol), the Sir Robert Hart Collection (Queen’s University, Belfast) and Joseph Needham’s Photographs of Wartime China (Needham Research Institute, Cambridge), as well as to previously unseen and private collections and a selected Google Books library of China-related publications.

 Users may submit comments or annotations to the image entries, organise images on to their own workbenches, download low-resolution images, and explore the collections by word searches, date ranges, photographer, people depicted, maps and classification terms.

 Robert Bickers, Professor of History and Director of HPC, said: ‘The resource brings Chinese history since the 1850s to life and informs our understanding of modern China.
 Likely users of the site include family history researchers and historians around the world, not least in China, where photographic documentation is not always easily available.’